kthomasnj/portfolio/README.md

  * Hold CTRL+D to select multiple entries of the same item to do bulk changes.

  * RAFCE creates the functional template

- *CTRL+D Selects all the selected items in the code.
+ * CTRL+D Selects all the selected items in the code.

  * Enable Emmet support to enter shortcuts for HTML code (https://eshwaren.medium.com/enable-emmet-support-for-jsx-in-visual-studio-code-react-f1f5dfe8809c)

+ * CTRL+/ makes selected text a comment.

  ## Challenges